dh-atlas/white-book/Whitebook.md

 # **Digital scholarly editions** {#digital-scholarly-editions}

-To introduce digital scholarly editions we rely on Sahle’s ([2016](#bookmark=kix.p6vpflg1r36w)) well-known definition:
+To introduce digital scholarly editions we rely on Sahle’s ([2016](#bookmark=id.46r0co2)) well-known definition:

 “Scholarly digital editions are scholarly editions that are guided by a digital paradigm in their theory, method and practice”.

 According to Sahle, one of the major implications of the above mentioned “digital paradigm” is that a digital edition “as a publication is a process rather than a product.
-It grows incrementally not only before its final release, but also during its availability to the public” ([*ibid.*](#bookmark=kix.p6vpflg1r36w)).
+It grows incrementally not only before its final release, but also during its availability to the public” ([*ibid.*](#bookmark=id.46r0co2)).

-The digital paradigm has not changed the editorial workflow completely ([Mancinelli e Pierazzo, 2020](#bookmark=kix.q6ni5ngotj1q)), but new activities are necessary in order to produce a digital edition alongside the ones (e.g., transcription, collation) usually applied in the printed-oriented workflow.[^63] These new activities, namely data modeling, digitisation and encoding, are part of the “source-output conceptual and technological model” ([*ibid.*](#bookmark=kix.q6ni5ngotj1q)), where the source is an annotated text, usually encoded in XML/TEI, from which various outputs in multiple formats are derived.
+The digital paradigm has not changed the editorial workflow completely ([Mancinelli and Pierazzo, 2020](#bookmark=id.37m2jsg)), but new activities are necessary in order to produce a digital edition alongside the ones (e.g., transcription, collation) usually applied in the printed-oriented workflow.[^66] These new activities, namely data modelling, digitisation and encoding, are part of the “source-output conceptual and technological model” ([*ibid.*](#bookmark=id.37m2jsg)), where the source is an annotated text, usually encoded in XML/TEI, from which various outputs in multiple formats are derived.

 Each edition can be considered as a model or a picture of the relationship between the text and its tradition.
 Text editing often unveils extensive data not only about the textual tradition, but also about the work, author, content (named entities, lexicon, etc.), sources, and the text’s reception.
 While it is challenging for a single project to exhaustively explore all these aspects, editors typically focus on specific areas aligned with their research goals.
-Adhering to international standard models and thoroughly documenting how the data was modeled is crucial to produce FAIR digital editions.
+Adhering to international standard models and thoroughly documenting how the data was modelled is crucial to produce FAIR digital editions.

-Documents’ digitisation is a necessary step, when they are not already available in electronic form.
-Digitised documents serve both as starting point of the editorial workflow to (automatically) transcribe the texts and as part of the final product, in order to provide readers with the possibility of verifying first-hand editors’ readings.
+Documents’ digitisation is a necessary step when they are not already available in electronic form.
+Digitised documents serve both as a starting point of the editorial workflow to (automatically) transcribe the texts and as part of the final product, in order to provide readers with the possibility of verifying first-hand editors’ readings.
 Thanks to IIIF and its compliant viewers it is now easier to integrate the attestations’ facsimiles in a digital edition.

 The encoding step aims at producing one or multiple files containing the data of the edition, i.e. the text(s) and the annotations that document editorial interventions and allow readers to interpret the text(s).
-The choice of using XML/TEI as encoding format is not always straightforward.
+The choice of using XML/TEI as the encoding format is not always straightforward.
 Editors often desire to use TEI but lack the technical skills for implementation.
-When funds and resources are available, this issue is frequently addressed by either entrusting the encoding to researchers with digital philology expertise or by developing bespoke WYSIWYG[^64] editing tools that hide the TEI encoding from editors (see Pierazzo 2019 for the definition of “haute couture editing”).
-However, the TEI guidelines have gradually emerged as the “de facto standard” ([Mancinelli and Pierazzo, 2020](#bookmark=kix.q6ni5ngotj1q)).
-The following graph[^65] compares the number of digital scholarly editions, catalogued in Franzini’s Catalogue of Digital Editions (updated to March 2022), that are based on XML/TEI against the number of those that are not TEI-compliant divided by their initiation year.[^66]
+When funds and resources are available, this issue is frequently addressed by either entrusting the encoding to researchers with digital philology expertise or by developing bespoke WYSIWYG[^67] editing tools that hide the TEI encoding from editors (see Pierazzo 2019 for the definition of “haute couture editing”).
+However, the TEI guidelines have gradually emerged as the “de facto standard” ([Mancinelli and Pierazzo, 2020](#bookmark=id.37m2jsg)).
+The following graph[^68] compares the number of digital scholarly editions, catalogued in Franzini’s Catalogue of Digital Editions (updated to March 2022), that are based on XML/TEI against the number of those that are not TEI-compliant divided by their initiation year.[^69]

 ![The following graph compares the number of digital scholarly editions, catalogued in Franzini’s Catalogue of Digital Editions (updated to March 2022), that are based on XML/TEI against the number of those that are not TEI-compliant divided by their initiation year.][image6]

 Considering the trend depicted in the graph and the fact that the TEI guidelines have been continuously supported and developed by a large international scholarly community, it is logical to strongly recommend XML/TEI as the standard text encoding format.
-In case of peculiar types of texts, other TEI-compatible and XML-based models may be used, namely: MEI (Music Encoding Initiative) for music notation, Epidoc (Epigraphic documents in TEI XML) for inscriptions, and CEI (Charters Encoding Initiative) for medieval charters.[^67]
+In case of peculiar types of texts, other TEI-compatible and XML-based models may be used, namely: MEI (Music Encoding Initiative) for music notation, Epidoc (Epigraphic documents in TEI XML) for inscriptions, and CEI (Charters Encoding Initiative) for medieval charters.[^70]

 Questions may arise about the actual FAIRness of a digital edition using XML/TEI, particularly regarding interoperability and reuse.
 The TEI guidelines offer flexibility in element interpretation and usage, potentially leading to diverse encodings of identical textual phenomena across editions.
 However, this issue can be readily addressed by providing users with the applied schema and clearly describing editorial criteria in the documentation.

 Addressing the initial concern of editors struggling with TEI, two strategies are now easily adoptable.
-First, use editing software that automatically exports data in XML/TEI, favoring generic tools over custom-developed ones.
-Numerous free tools are available for various editorial tasks like collation, transcription, and lemmatisation.[^68] The second approach involves converting data from other formats to TEI.
-TEI has long offered OxGarage, recently relaunched as TEIGarage,[^69] for this purpose.[^70]
+First, use editing software that automatically exports data in XML/TEI, favouring generic tools over custom-developed ones.
+Numerous free tools are available for various editorial tasks like collation, transcription, and lemmatisation.[^71] The second approach involves converting data from other formats to TEI.
+TEI has long offered OxGarage, recently relaunched as TEIGarage,[^72] for this purpose.[^73]

 Finally, the last step of the “source-output” model is the presentation (or data visualisation).
 Various outputs can be derived from the edition’s source file(s), e.g., PDF, e-book formats.
-However, most of the time the output are HTML pages generated by software tools such as [EVT](#evt-2.0) and TEIPublisher.[^71] To foster a collaborative and cumulative research environment, a digital edition should provide users with downloadable outputs in reusable formats and also strive to connect with and build upon existing scholarly work.
+However, most of the time the output is HTML pages generated by software tools such as [EVT](#evt) and TEIPublisher.[^74] To foster a collaborative and cumulative research environment, a digital edition should provide users with downloadable outputs in reusable formats and also strive to connect with and build upon existing scholarly work.
 However, to the authors’ notion, there is yet no successful example of data reuse in scholarly editing.

 The digital editions we selected as pilots are:

-* **VaSto, VArchi STOria fiorentina**,[^72] an international project that aims at producing the annotated digital edition of the Storia fiorentina by Benedetto Varchi (1503-1565).
+* **VaSto, VArchi STOria fiorentina**,[^75] an international project that aims at producing the annotated digital edition of the *Storia fiorentina* by Benedetto Varchi (1503-1565).
 The edition is TEI compliant and visualised through the open source software EVT, which has been customised to provide support for genetic editions.
-* **Codice Pelavicino Digitale**[^73] is a project providing a digital scholarly edition of a historical document of crucial importance for the Italian cultural heritage with regard to historical studies of the XII-XIII century.
+* **Codice Pelavicino Digitale**[^76] is a project providing a digital scholarly edition of a historical document of crucial importance for the Italian Cultural Heritage with regard to historical research of the XII-XIII century.
 The edition is TEI compliant and visualised through the open source software EVT.
-* **Digital Edition of Aldo Moro’s works**,[^74] a critical edition of Aldo Moro’s published and unpublished texts, with their historical introduction.
-The edition reused well-known ontologies in the CH domain and is available in RDFa and TEI/XML format.[^75]
+* **Digital Edition of Aldo Moro’s works**,[^77] a critical edition of Aldo Moro’s published and unpublished texts, with their historical introduction.
+The edition reused well-known ontologies in the CH domain and is available in RDFa and TEI/XML format.[^78]

 ## **VaSto \- VArchi, STOria fiorentina.
 Edizione digitale** {#vasto---varchi,-storia-fiorentina.-edizione-digitale}

 The VaSto project (VArchi, STOria fiorentina.
-Edizione digitale, website: [https://dharc-org.github.io/progetto-vasto/](https://dharc-org.github.io/progetto-vasto/)) aims to publish the uncensored version of Benedetto Varchi’s Storia fiorentina, as attested in the manuscript Corsiniano 1532 (Biblioteca Nazionale dei Lincei e Corsiniana, Rome).
-VaSto is a collaborative effort between /DH.arc[^76] (University of Bologna) and Concordia University, with support from the CarisBo foundation, led by professors Dario Brancato and Paola Italia.
+Edizione digitale, website: [https://dharc-org.github.io/progetto-vasto/](https://dharc-org.github.io/progetto-vasto/)) aims to publish the uncensored version of Benedetto Varchi’s *Storia fiorentina*, as attested in the manuscript Corsiniano 1532 (Biblioteca Nazionale dei Lincei e Corsiniana, Rome).
+VaSto is a collaborative effort between /DH.arc[^79] (University of Bologna) and Concordia University, with support from the CarisBo foundation, led by professors Dario Brancato and Paola Italia.

-The project’s primary output is an XML/TEI-encoded digital edition of the Storia fiorentina.
+The project’s primary output is an XML/TEI-encoded digital edition of the *Storia fiorentina*.
 To date, only the work’s preface has been published as a pilot version.
-The initial release in May 2020 used the first beta version of [EVT 2.0](#evt-2.0) software, while the current version, released a month later, employs the second beta.
+The initial release in May 2020 used the first beta version of [EVT 2.0](#evt) software, while the current version, released a month later, employs the second beta.
 The edition is both diplomatic—presenting the text as it appears in the Corsiniano 1532 manuscript alongside digital images—and critical-genetic, incorporating editorial interventions that restore the author’s intended meaning and enhance readability.
 EVT’s interface allows users to toggle between these two edition levels or compare them side-by-side, as shown below.

 ![][image7]